 Information technology is an increasingly important feature of our curriculum offerings at Ferny Hills State School.
 Technology is seen as a tool to enhance literacy and numeracy outcomes for students by opening up learning to the endless opportunities provided online and through other tools such as ipads, laptops, digital cameras, podcasts, online classrooms, blogs and wikis.
-Our teachers are actively experimenting with how new technologies can enhance student learning and are committed to integrating them into our teaching.
+Our teachers have their own Ipad which they are using to use new technologies to enhance student learning and are committed to integrating them into our teaching.
 Our school has a fully connected computer lab with 30 computers.
 Laptop pods are now available in years 2-6 and Prep to Year 1 use iPad pods.
 The school boasts wireless technology for all classrooms and all classrooms have Interactive Whiteboards able to connect to the online resources of the Australian curriculum.
 As wireless access increases, new technology will be directed towards mobile laptops or tablets.
 Students in all year levels will have access to pods of mobile devices that can be utilised in the classroom using the wireless access points located in the classrooms.